wbf22/chat-terminal/README.md

 # Building
+First open Main.java and replace the 'API_KEY' variable with your open ai api key.

 To build the app, run the following command in the root directory of the project:
 ```
 mvn clean package